e-c-k-e-r/vall-e/README.md

 An unofficial PyTorch implementation of [VALL-E](https://valle-demo.github.io/), utilizing the [EnCodec](https://github.com/facebookresearch/encodec) encoder/decoder.

-> **Note** Development on this is very sporadic.
-Gomen.

-> **Note** Compatibility for existing models may break at any time while I feverishly try and work out the best way to crank out a model.
-Gomen.

 ## Requirements

-Besides a working PyTorch environment, the only hard requirement is [`espeak-ng`](https://github.com/espeak-ng/espeak-ng/):
+Besides a working PyTorch environment, the only hard requirement is [`espeak-ng`](https://github.com/espeak-ng/espeak-ng/) for phonemizing text:
-- For phonemizing text, this repo requires `espeak`/`espeak-ng` installed.
 - Linux users can consult their package managers on installing `espeak`/`espeak-ng`.
 - Windows users are required to install [`espeak-ng`](https://github.com/espeak-ng/espeak-ng/releases/tag/1.51#Assets).
   + additionally, you may be required to set the `PHONEMIZER_ESPEAK_LIBRARY` environment variable to specify the path to `libespeak-ng.dll`.